factmaven/specify-image-dimensions/readme.txt

 The plugin will scan the contents in your posts and [*automagically*](http://www.dictionary.com/browse/automagically) specify the image dimensions by adding the correct `width` and `height`.

 = Why is this important? =
 Specifying a `width` and `height` for all images allows for faster rendering by eliminating the need for unnecessary re-flows and repaints.
-This is particularly helpful with website speed tools such as <a href="https://gtmetrix.com">GTmetrix</a> and <a href="https://developers.google.com/speed/pagespeed/">Google's PageSpeed</a>.
+This is particularly helpful with website speed tools such as [GTmetrix](https://gtmetrix.com) and [Google's PageSpeed](https://developers.google.com/speed/pagespeed).
 More information can be found [here](https://developers.google.com/speed/pagespeed/module/filter-image-optimize#resize-image-dimensions).

 = I'd like to contribute to this plugin and help improve it = That's easy!
 If you have a GitHub account, you're more than welcome to share your contribution to our plugin which can be found [here](https://github.com/factmaven/specify-image-dimensions).